mobify/iterstuff/README.md

         # Now we have just the records for the next event
         ...process...

-Because this is a common use case, Lookahead has a helper function to make this even easier.
+But because this is a common use case, Lookahead has a helper function to make this even easier.
 The `Lookahead.chunked` staticmethod takes a function to extract a 'key' value from each element, and yields successive iterables, each of which has records with the same key value.